Discovery of IVC

 This proved that the IVC was an indigenous civilization built by the people of India.

 When it came to solving the mystery of the abandonment of IVC cities and towns, again a ‘foreign’ element was added to the picture.
-Based on few scattered skeletons found in Mohenjo Daro, Sir Mortimer Wheeler declared that the inhabitants were massacred, by invading Aryan tribes.
+Based on few scattered skeletons found in Mohenjo Daro, Sir Mortimer Wheeler declared that the inhabitants were massacred by invading Aryan tribes.
 These Aryan tribes, he said, were headed by the RigVedic Indra who destroyed the cities of IVC.
-This ‘Aryan Invaders’ drove out the IVC dwellers who fled to the South.
+These ‘Aryan Invaders’ drove out the IVC dwellers who fled to the South.
 Thereby creating a Northern Aryan and Southern Dravidian divide among Indians.
-The invasion and massacre theory needed a lot more than few skeletons like burned fortresses, arrowheads, weapons, pieces of armor, smashed chariots for evidence.
+The invasion and massacre theory needed a lot more than a few skeletons like burned fortresses, arrowheads, weapons, pieces of armour, smashed chariots for evidence.
 But despite extensive excavations at Mohenjo Daro, none were ever found.
-In 1980s biological anthropologist K A R Kennedy, studied the skeletal remains.
+In the 1980s biological anthropologist K A R Kennedy, studied the skeletal remains.
 He found no marks of weapons or violence upon them.
 It was also found that those people had died at various times separated by as far as 1,000 years.
 Since the deaths had not occurred at the same time, the single event of ‘massacre by foreigners’ theory fell apart.

 In the meantime, Max Muller, who was studying the Vedas and Upanishads, had arbitrarily assigned 200 years to five layers of four Vedas and Upanishads.
 Each layer he said was composed in 200 year periods before the Buddha by 6th century BCE.
 There are more changes in the language of the scriptures to have occurred within 200 years, but the Vedic literature had to be shown later than IVC so that it could be attributed to the Invading Aryans.
 Thus the date of RigVeda was set to 1200 BCE and theory was put forth that the foreign Aryans had brought with them their god Indra and the Sanskrit language.
 By 1990’s the geological studies had shown that the river Sarasvati had dried up before 1900 BCE.
-This challenged the date of 1200 BCE for RigVeda as verses of RigVeda glorifed the flowing waters of Sarasvati.
+This challenged the date of 1200 BCE for RigVeda as verses of RigVeda glorified the flowing waters of Sarasvati.

 The IVC Horse

 Another story of IVC was that of the foreign origin of the horse.
 It was claimed that the people of IVC did not know of the horse.
 The horse was not represented in the art, and as yet horse remains were not found.
 It was believed that the invading Aryans had introduced horse to India.
 Contrary to this, horse heads as game pieces and toy horses were found in IVC.
 In 1974, J. P. Joshi and A. K. Sharma identified Horse bones in Surkotada, an IVC site dating to 2100 - 1700 BCE.
-Thus before the arrival of the Aryans (on their horses) horse was already present in Surkotada.
+Thus before the arrival of the Aryans (on their horses) horses were already present in Surkotada.
 But it was only after 20 years, when S. Bokonyi, a Hungarian archaeologist verified the claim that the Indian community accepted horse as a part of IVC.

 Archaeologists have ignored any co-relation of the artefacts to Vedic and Puranic literature.
 Thus the literature of Vedic Culture and the archaeological findings from the Indus Civilization remained separate.
-In 1970s Dr. S. R. Rao discovered and excavated the submerged city of Dwaraka.
+In the 1970s Dr. S. R. Rao discovered and excavated the submerged city of Dwaraka.
 He was asked if he was sure that it was Krishna’s Dwaraka of the Mahabharata.
 To which he had famously replied, “Only the name board is missing!”
 Historians like B. B. Lal have studied the culture of IVC and shown its continuity into India of today.
 The unbroken continuity in art, craft, clothing, transport etc. challenged the foreign element story.
 An invasion (or migration) would have shown a break or change in the culture.

 Now science is trying to tell the story of IVC through Genetics.
 On 5 th Sep, two related papers were published.
-Both used same data and shared a number of same researchers.
+Both used the same data and shared a number of same researchers.
 Yet, their conclusions are far different.